apache/doris/docs/en/administrator-guide/config/fe_config.md

 ### sys_log_level

-Default：INFO
+Default: INFO

-log level：INFO, WARNING, ERROR, FATAL
+log level: INFO, WARNING, ERROR, FATAL

 ### sys_log_roll_num

-Default：10
+Default: 10

 Maximal FE log files to be kept within an sys_log_roll_interval. default is 10, which means there will be at most 10 log files in a day

 ### sys_log_verbose_modules

-Default：{}
+Default: {}

 Verbose modules.
 VERBOSE level is implemented by log4j DEBUG level.

-eg：
+eg:
     sys_log_verbose_modules = org.apache.doris.catalog
     This will only print debug log of files in package org.apache.doris.catalog and all its sub packages.

 ### sys_log_roll_interval

-Default：DAY
+Default: DAY

 sys_log_roll_interval: